Shortest paths in planar domains with hyperbolic type metrics: Bifurcation and Non-uniqueness of Geodesics

 Setting the values $h=0.025, m=4$, we obtain an approximation of the geodesic illustrated in Figure \ref{fig: Lemma51_DM}. \end{nonsec}

-Although the pictures look very similar to results in \cite[Lemma 5.1]{AnJa}, it is still needed for checking the fitting effect.
+Although the pictures look very similar to results in \cite[Lemma 5.1]{AnJa}, we still want to find a quantitave error estimate to compare our results to those in \cite{AnJa}.
 The following $\epsilon$ means the total error between $\{z_i\}_{i=1}^n$ and $\gamma_1$, where $\gamma_1$ defined in \cite[Lemma 5.1 Proof]{AnJa}.
-If $d(z_i, \gamma_1)$ is the distance between $z_i$ and $\gamma_1$, then we may obtain the error from
+If $d(z_i, \gamma_1)$ is the distance between $z_i$ and $\gamma_1$, then we may use the error estimate from

 For the case $h=0.025, m=4$, the error is $\epsilon \approx 4.7577\cdot 10^{-5}$, which shows that the points of approximated quasihyperbolic geodesic are very close to $\gamma_1$.